https://carethatfitsyou.org/wp-content/uploads/2018/06/hero-health-topics-e1767043868498.jpg

-Getting PrEP often requires an in-person visit with a healthcare provider.
-Contact your healthcare provider or a local health clinic to schedule an appointment.
-If you don’t have a healthcare provider, use the PrEP + Services Locator to search health clinics near you.
+Getting PrEP usually requires a visit with a provider.
+Contact your provider or a local health clinic to schedule an appointment.
+If you don’t have a provider, use the PrEP + Services Locator to search health clinics near you.

-If you don’t have health insurance, you may be able to get assistance for HIV PrEP prescriptions through the Massachusetts Pre-Exposure Prophylaxis Drug Assistance Program (PrEPDAP).
+If you meet certain criteria or qualify, you may be able to get assistance for HIV PrEP prescriptions through the Massachusetts Pre-Exposure Prophylaxis Drug Assistance Program (PrEPDAP).

 Before your appointment